Endpoints

 enabled endpoints.

-option the Federation Subordinate Fetching Endpoint is configured.
+Under the fetch option the Federation Subordinate Fetching Endpoint is configured.

 This endpoint is required if LightHouse serves as a Trust Anchor and / or Intermediate Authority.